Updated June 2025

 Alberta developed a hydrogen road map to enable large-scale production of low-cost and low-carbon intensity hydrogen.
 The Alberta Industrial Heartland region near Edmonton has the advantage of becoming one of the first hydrogen-producing hubs in Canada.
 It has access to plentiful natural gas sites, potential CCUS sites, and an existing hydrogen pipeline.
 Leveraging the existing infrastructure will reduce the upfront production costs of new hydrogen projects.
 Other Alberta advantages include experience and technical capacity in producing, handling, and using hydrogen at the industrial scale, positioning the province as the largest hydrogen producer in Canada today.
 Alberta has the necessary skilled workforce that pioneered the Canadian energy industry and is poised to support the emerging clean hydrogen economy.

-In 2023, hydrogen production without CCUS was estimated to be 2.1 million tonnes, while hydrogen production with CCUS reached 0.5 million tonnes.
-The hydrogen production forecast involves weighing the risks based on the likelihood of meeting the project’s operational date and production capacity.
+In 2024, hydrogen production without CCUS was estimated to be 2.1 million tonnes, while hydrogen production with CCUS reached 0.5 million tonnes.
+The hydrogen production base case forecast involves weighing the risks based on the likelihood of meeting the project’s operational date and production capacity.

 Figure S9.1 shows the forecast for hydrogen production in Alberta.

 Current uses of hydrogen in Alberta include industrial applications, such as chemical production, oil refining, bitumen upgrading, and nitrogen-based fertilizer production.
-ATCO is blending hydrogen with natural gas for residential heating systems.
+ATCO is blending hydrogen with natural gas for residential heating systems in the Fort Saskatchewan area.
 Other potential uses through pilot projects are for transportation, including hydrogen fuel-cell vehicles (cars, buses, trucks) and hydrogen co-combustion engines primarily for heavy-duty applications.

 Projects